 Before you leave for Mexico, make a few arrangements to ensure you can use your card without a hitch.

 - Get a credit card with no foreign transaction fees.
 Many cards will charge a 3% fee when you use your card abroad, but some cards will waive that fee.
-The best travel cards — such as the Chase Sapphire Preferred, Barclaycard Arrival Plus and American Express Platinum Card — charge no foreign transaction fees.
+The best travel cards — such as the Chase Sapphire Preferred® credit card, Barclaycard Arrival Plus® World Elite Mastercard® and Platinum Card® from American Express — charge no foreign transaction fees.

 - Highly consider getting a Visa, Mastercard or American Express.
 They’re more likely to be accepted abroad.
 American Express is especially well regarded among those who frequently travel to Mexico.